 Doctors recommend a heart transplant or a balloon heart pump in severe cases.
 For most women, however, treatment involves managing and reducing symptoms.

 Your doctor may prescribe the following medications to control your symptoms:

-- beta blockers: drugs that reduce blood pressure and improve blood flow by blocking the hormone adrenaline
+- beta-blockers: drugs that reduce blood pressure and improve blood flow by blocking the adrenaline hormone

 - digitalis: drugs that strengthen the heart to improve pumping and circulation

 - diuretics: drugs that lower blood pressure by removing excess water and salt from the body

 Women with this condition may also need to follow a low-salt diet to manage their blood pressure.
 They should avoid alcohol and tobacco products entirely.
 These products can make symptoms worse.